Benali-Samar/PCB/README.md

-# Here you fine PCB projects that may be interesting :)
+# Here you find some PCB projects that may be interesting :)

 #This PCB contain the "proteus ISIS" project for the GBF project.